brighamband/wd-crashcourse/js-lesson.md

 ### Running JavaScript in a Browser
 - This is the main way, the way we'll focus on for this tutorial
-- Quick demo by opening Dev Tools on google.com
+- Quick demo by opening Dev Tools on google.com - How to Change What Google Looks Like
     - Change Google document title to 'My Website'
     - Refresh and show that changes dissolve
     - Show JS Method: `document.title = 'My Website'` (Once a website is running, we aren't able to explicitly change the HTML, since we can't go in an edit a file for our user while they're using it, but we can use JavaScript to dynamically change HTML, all without reloading the page.)